Forbesganj: Economy

 In addition to its role as an educational and administrative place, the economy of this small city is fueled by fertilizer production, rice production, building and construction material supply, and other industry.

 Makhana is produced in Forbesganj, Makhana packets are prepared and sent by train to other cities.

 Culture/Cityscape

-The city is well planned with a central road, Sadar Road, which runs through the heart of Forbesganj.
+The city is well planned with a central road, Sadar Road, running through the heart of Forbesganj.
 Most of the major shops are located on both the sides of this road.
 Another major road, Hospital Road, connects to the main bus stand; it passes through the other part of the city and joins to the highways.

+Media

+Major daily Hindi news circulated in Forbesganj include Dainik Jagaran, Hindustan, Dainik Bhaskar and Prabhat Khabar.